 The writing team of Rebuilding Hope After a Natural Disaster: Pathways to Emotional Healing and Recovery includes a diverse group of tornado survivors, emotional health specialists, educators, community members and Heart of Illinois United Way staff.
 Special thanks are given to the many voices that guided the “real-life” strategies.

 Andrea Bowers, Washington, Illinois

 Andrea is an early childhood educator.
-She serves on the Success by 6 Leadership Committee for the Heart of Illinois United Way.
+She serves at the Heart of Illinois United Way.